 Steven Spielberg’s film was derived from the story by Philip K. Dick and at the time, featured many unheard of technologies.
 More surprisingly, it painted a vivid but strikingly accurate picture of how we would use technologies in the future — measuring and tracking everything; human-to-machine interactions becoming more visceral and immersive; autonomous driving cars; 3-D holographic videos.

 One potential version of the future which Minority Report suggests is the fact we may not be dealing with interfaces at all.
 We could simply be talking to AIs like we see Chief John Anderton frequently doing.
 The digital prophet Scott Galloway predicts that Amazon could be the first Trillion dollar company.
 His reasoning for this?
 Their ‘foray into voice’ and Amazon’s ability to harness customer data.
 Thanks to Amazon we are about to experience the birth of ‘pure frictionless commerce’ via zero-click ordering via their Alexa AI.
 User experience nirvana where the brand knows the customer so intimately, that the interface has disappeared altogether.

 Whatever the future holds, the interfaces we depend on need to evolve at a rapid rate from the traditional tap-swipe-pinch approach we’ve become a little too used to.
 Collectively we need to embrace how technology is enabling greater utility for the user and how this impacts user experience as well as the very nature of how we use digital products.

-Carol is Business and Marketing Analyst at Big Motive.
+Carol is UX Researcher at Big Motive.
 She thrives on new technology and innovation, with a passion for data.
 She's currently obsessed with growth hacker marketing!